Proof of Value

 - What CRI delivered: CRI's "Where the Money Lives" analysis broke down the actionable levers for a 5 MW secondary-voltage customer on B-20 rates: $460K/month in demand charges (before any consumption), $272K/year in Time-of-Use arbitrage value through load shifting, the "Option R" demand charge trap, and Peak-Day Pricing risk-reward calculus.
 CRI quantified exactly which billing components drive costs and where operational flexibility creates savings.

-- Why it mattered: Energy managers could model financial impact of load-shifting investments, self-generation timing, and rate schedule choices with precision unavailable from utility press releases.
+- Why it mattered: Energy managers could model the financial impact of load-shifting investments, self-generation timing, and rate schedule choices with precision unavailable from utility news releases.

 SoCalGas CAP Filing – "Normalized" Rate Presentation Didn't Tell the Full Story